project-oak/oak/rfcs/1440_generic_planner_node.md

   /// message.
   config_files: Vec<String>,

-  /// Whether this node will accept gRPC invocations targeted at the specified
+  /// Whether this node should be the target node for all gRPC invocations
+  /// targeted at the specified label.
+This is only used if the planner node is
+  /// also responsible for invocation routing.
+  ///
+  /// Note: it should be validated that this value is only true for one node
-  /// label.
+  /// per label.
   grpc_invocation_receiver: bool,

-  /// Whether this node will accept HTTP invocations targeted at the specified
+  /// Whether this node should be the target node for all HTTP invocations
+  /// targeted at the specified label.
+This is only used if the planner node is
+  /// also responsible for invocation routing.
+  ///
+  /// Note: it should be validated that this value is only true for one node
-  /// label.
+  /// per label.
   http_invocation_receiver: bool,
 }